3. Employment & Entrepreneurship

 The COVID19 pandemic has of course taken a great toll on the lives of young people, whose working and professional opportunities have been highly impacted and where the precariousness of certain jobs has shown severe consequences.
 On the other hand the forceful switch towards smart-working and digital related professions showed the importance of young people and their competences in the workfields, where they proved to be a precious asset as those who were most capable to deal with the current challenges imposed by the pandemic.

-Nonetheless the current and worrying global scenario, with the European continent suddenly at war, an ongoing economic crisis and an exploding inflation have affected also those part of labour market connected to IT and which had registered an impressive boom due to the pandemic, resulting in many turns and downs, especially in relation with big tech companies overseas that are experiencing several problem, resulting in many layoffs.
+Nonetheless the current and worrying global scenario, with the European continent suddenly at war, an ongoing economic crisis and an exploding inflation have affected also those part of labour market connected to IT and which had registered an impressive boom due to the pandemic, resulting in many turns and downs, especially in relation with big tech companies overseas that are experiencing several problems, resulting in many layoffs.

 Several measures have been taken by the Government and public authorities to promote youth employment: tax incentives and hiring subsidies for employers taking on young people; work-based learning programs and measures to facilitate job placement (skills certification systems, continuous vocational training, school-work experience, internships, apprenticeships); self-employment.
 The main pillar of youth employment policies is represented by the Youth Guarantee program, managed by the Ministry of Labour and Social Policies through the National Operational Program (PON): Youth Employment Initiative.
 Some other significant measures aimed at sustaining employment and, in particular, entrepreneurship, are not specifically targeted at young people, since there is no age limit, even though young people are often among the main recipients.